Everyone has a story to tell

 Resume - Download PDF

 In 2010 D.K. returned to Alaska working around the state on various national and international productions as a full time Producer and Assistant Director.
 D.K. also worked with the Anchorage School District, and in-state Universities to help develop and promote educational resources for aspiring filmmakers.
-In 2015 D.K. was selected as one of Alaska’s Top 40 Under 40 of 2015 by the Alaska Journal of Commerce.
-See the full list HERE.
+In 2015 D.K. was selected as one of Alaska’s Top 40 Under 40 by the Alaska Journal of Commerce.

 Photo by Vo Photography